davidjoffe/dave_gnukem/README.md

 Apart from the abovementioned, all other data included with 'version 1' is dual-licensed under MIT license or GPL.

+Additional game data credits: Apart from the abovementioned, most the sprites were done by David Joffe (with some major contributions by Evil Mr Henry http://www.emhsoft.com/ including the main character sprites).
+Steve Merrifield made major level editing contributions.
+Apologies if anyone left out.

 # Additional Development Credits

 * 2021/2022- [Ongoing] Some valuable contributions for Debian support (work in progress, see https://github.com/davidjoffe/dave_gnukem/pull/131 discussion) and SDL2 version (in progress, see https://github.com/davidjoffe/dave_gnukem/pull/135) by, amongst others: